brixion/.github/README.md

 ## 🤝 Contributing

-Contributions to this repository are limited to Brixion employees.
+Contributions to this repository are **limited to Brixion employees**.
 If you are a Brixion employee and have suggestions for improving our templates or organization-wide practices, please open an issue or submit a pull request.